Risk | Vulnerability

 • Don’t forget temporary buildings: Sometimes organizations put up temporary structures during construction or renovation.
 If that’s the case at your business, don’t forget to add these structures to your numbering system in case an emergency happens in one of them.

 • Windows need numbers too: By putting room numbers in the windows of a building, you can show first responders where the emergency is even before they step through the door.
 This is particularly helpful when there’s an attacker in a building because it allows responders to speak to victims from outside.
-We also recommend using a color coded system, using either cardstock or monitors, to communicate.
+We also recommend using a color-coded visual alert system, using either cardstock or monitors, to communicate.
 Red, for example, might mean that there’s a victim in a room, while green may mean everyone in that room is ok.

 • Use directories and signage: Make sure your signage reflects the numbers of your buildings.
 When a first responder pulls into a driveway, a sign should tell them which way to turn to get to each building, and that should include the building’s numbers.

-• Inside a building, use the fire door areas as mini-directories: It’s easy to get turned around in a big building.
+• Inside a building, use the fire door areas as mini-directories: It’s easy to get turned around in a large building.
 Make sure your fire doors are marked with easy-to-read signage, letting visitors know which room numbers and exits are beyond each fire door. (“This way to rooms 310-350” for example.)

-Why does your organization need door numbering?
+Does your organization need door numbering?

 Door numbering is an important — but often overlooked — part of any organization’s security plans.
 Often, when responding to an emergency, a first responder will go to the front door, which may not be the best door.

 To understand the importance of door numbering, think of a college campus.
 Most campuses share one street address and have named buildings or halls.
-If there’s a medical emergency in one of the halls, will a first responder be able to find that building quickly, or will they pull into the wrong driveway and have to Google or ask someone walking by?
+If there’s a medical emergency in one of the halls, will a first responder be able to find that building quickly, or will they pull into the wrong driveway and have to Google the campus or ask someone walking by?
 And when they do get to the right hall, how will they know where to park and which door to enter?
+A well-thought-out door numbering system helps first responders know where to go and save time, and lives.

 Are you ready to improve your organization’s risk management?